by Judy Mullican

 Building Snowmen: Stuff different sizes of white garbage bags with newspaper or similar materials and tie them off.
 The children can stack them to create pretend snowmen.
 They can cut construction paper to make shapes to glue on for faces and buttons.
 You can even offer hats and scarves.
 (Note: Be sure to supervise to be sure the children use the materials safely.
 Empty plastic bags are a suffocation danger.)

 Watch Snow: Children may enjoy watching videos of snow falling.
-Many are available online.
+You can find many available online.
 Just be sure to screen the videos before sharing to be sure they are appropriate for your group.
-Here is one to consider, but there are many more: www.youtube.com/watch?v=oT4Bq8zYN4E
+Here is one to consider: www.youtube.com/watch?v=oT4Bq8zYN4E